Hi Internals,

 For better performance, I would recomend "hot counters trigger" - 3 or

 everything - 0.> In addition, it would be > helpful for testing if there was a way to find out if a function was > jitted, maybe through ReflectionMethod/Function or > `opcache_get_status()` ? yes.
-This makes sense. > > And as a follow up, the JIT seems to affect zend_execute_ex and > zend_execute_internal based profiling (tested with tideways_xhprof) in a > way that all Jitted functions are not called through those two
+This makes sense. > > And as a follow up, the JIT seems to affect zend_execute_ex and > zend_execute_internal based profiling (tested with tideways_xhprof) in a > way that all Jitted functions are not called through those twohooks

 > anymore, and don't appear in profiling data anymore.
 Is that a correct > description?
 The number of parent=>child call entries drops from 88 to > 12 in my sample code when jit is activated. > > Is that a desired side-effect?
 Yes.
 This is, at least expected.
-PHP profilers/debuggers may disable JIT and opcache for particular request, setting "opcache.enable=0" in RINIT.
+PHP profilers/debuggers may disable JIT and opcache for particular request, setting "opcache.enable=0" in RINIT.This may be acceptable for development profilers, but it is not for

 production profiling such as Blackfire and Tideways.
 I see that